Learn to play Bridge

 Duplicate bridge takes a little longer and this really depends on the student.
-How much you practice what you have been taught, how much you read about the game, and how much you are willing to make mistakes and be corrected are three factors which will determine your progress.
 Learning bridge has been compared with learning a language in that reward is closely related to effort.
 And, just as everyone speaks a language (even if only their own), anyone can learn to play bridge.

 Play, play, play!

-Most clubs are very keen to welcome new blood and they may well have special sessions for starting players.
+Clubs are always very keen to welcome new players and they may well have special sessions for players who are still learning.
 Be sure to ask the club secretary to help you find a session which will suit your level.

-For those whose schedule does not fit in with regular club duplicates or who are insomniacs, you can also play bridge online.
+For those whose schedule does not fit in with regular club duplicates, you can also play bridge online.
 Bridge4Free is a UK-based site offering free duplicate games day or night.
 Bridge Base Online is a big US site for playing, learning and watching bridge – and it too is free!
 Both Bridge4Free and BBO work a treat on an iPad or Android tablet.
 Click the links above to download their apps.